Mariam-uz-Zamani: Relationship with her son

-Patron of Architecture and architectural legacy
+Architectural patronage and legacy

-Mariam-uz-Zamani was one of the great female patrons of art and architecture of her time.
-She constructed one of the earliest built mosques in Lahore, Pakistan, as per Mughal architecture, known as the Begum Shahi Mosque.
-She sponsored a remarkable public work, a baoli (step-well) along with a garden near the old district at Brahambad, Bayana.
-However, only the baoli remains.
-She laid a large garden around the tomb of her deceased Emperor husband, Akbar and was also later buried there.
-She also commissioned the entrance to the Lahore fort, known as Masjidi Darwaza, now corrupted into Masti Darwaja (Masti Gate).
+Mariam-uz-Zamani was one of the leading female patrons of art and architecture of her time.
+Her architectural patronage included the Begum Shahi Mosque in Lahore, Pakistan, and a baoli (stepwell) together with a garden at Brahmabad, near Bayana, both commissioned during the reign of her son Jahangir.
+She also laid out a large garden around the tomb of her husband, Emperor Akbar, where she was later buried.
+In addition, she commissioned the entrance to the Lahore Fort, known as Masjidi Darwaza, now corrupted into Masti Darwaja (Masti Gate).

-Both Mariam-uz-Zamani's mosque and baoli (step-well) had an inscription attesting to her role in the construction of these historical monuments.
-The mosque was constructed during the early period of Jahangir, in 1023 A.H./1614 A.D., as recorded in a Persian inscription fixed on the facade of the northern gate.
-A marble inscription on the gate of the baoli (step-well) dates it to the seventh year of Jahangir's reign (1612); it was thus built at the same time as Begum Shahi's mosque at Lahore.
-Thus Jahangir's reign bears the stamp of female patronage.
+Both the Begum Shahi Mosque and Mariam-uz-Zamani's baoli bear inscriptions attesting to her patronage.
+A Persian inscription on the northern gateway records that the mosque was constructed during the early years of Jahangir's reign, in 1023 A.H./1614 A.D.
+A marble inscription on the gateway of the baoli dates its construction to the seventh regnal year of Jahangir (1612), indicating that it was commissioned around the same time as the Begum Shahi Mosque.
+Together, these monuments reflect the important role of female patronage in Mughal architecture during Jahangir's reign.